-- Describe something outside of your intended academic focus about which you are interested in learning.
+- USC faculty place an emphasis on interdisciplinary academic opportunities.
+Describe something outside of your intended academic focus about which you are interested in learning.

 - What is something about yourself that is essential to understanding you?

-- The first prompt, which is similar to the third Common App prompt, focuses on intellectual flexibility.
+- The first prompt (similar to the third Common App prompt) focuses on intellectual flexibility.
 Choose this prompt if challenging conversations have led to meaningful personal growth.

-- The second prompt, which is similar to the sixth Common App prompt, focuses on intellectual curiosity.
+- The second prompt (similar to the sixth Common App prompt) focuses on intellectual curiosity.
 Choose this prompt if asking questions and seeking out answers adds dimension to your life.

-- The third prompt, which is similar to the first Common App prompt, is more open-ended.
+- The third prompt (similar to the first Common App prompt) is more open-ended.
 Choose this prompt if your identity was shaped by a formative experience, a passion, or your cultural background.

 Step Two: Brainstorm